Boundary amenability and measure equivalence rigidity among two-dimensional Artin groups of hyperbolic type: Measured groupoids and measure equivalence rigidity

 The following notion is a generalization to the groupoid setting of Zimmer's notion of an amenable group action \cite{Zim}.

-\begin{de}[Amenable measured groupoid] A measured groupoid $\calg$ over a base space $Y$ is \emph{amenable} if for every separable real Banach space $B$ and every cocycle $\rho:\calg\to\Isom(B)$, every stably $(\calg,\rho^\ast)$-invariant measurable $B$-convex field over $Y$ has a stably $(\calg,\rho^\ast)$-invariant section. \end{de}
+\begin{de}[Amenable measured groupoid] A measured groupoid $\calg$ over a base space $Y$ is \emph{amenable} if for every separable real Banach space $B$ and every cocycle $\rho:\calg\to\Isom(B)$, every $(\calg,\rho^\ast)$-equivariant measurable $B$-convex field over $Y$ has a $(\calg,\rho^\ast)$-equivariant section. \end{de}

 \paragraph*{Normalized subgroupoids.} Let $\calg$ be a measured groupoid over a base space $Y$, and let $\calh$ be a measured subgroupoid of $\calg$.
 Given a Borel subset $B\subseteq\calg$, we say that $\calh$ is \emph{$B$-invariant} if there exists a conull Borel subset $Y^*\subseteq Y$ such that for all $g_1,g_2\in B\cap\calg_{|Y^*}$ and all $h\in\calg_{|Y^*}$ with $s(h)=s(g_1)$ and $r(h)=s(g_2)$, one has $h\in\calh$ if and only if $g_2*h*\iota(g_1)\in\calh$.